dawningfuture/conjugator/README.md

 ## Usage

-Run `yarn conjugate <beads>` to output the conjugate of the beads representation.
+Run `yarn conjugate <integers>` to output the conjugate of the integers input (represented as a comma-separated list of descending integers).

 ### Example